jabarjung/my-test-app/README.md

 - Section 6 is now complete.
 - Section 7 is now complete.
 - Section 8 is now complete.
+- Section 9 is now complete.
-- Section 9 is in progress.
+- Section 10 is in progress.